kennyzzk/Robot-Localization-on-NCLT-dataset-using-ORB-SLAM-III-and-Graph-Based-Sensor-Fusion/graph_optimization/README.md

 4. `0407_odometry_cov.csv` contains odometry covariance values corresponding to the first 726 timestamp estimated poses.
 We used it to construct the factors.

 ### Optimization
+Execute the `Graph Optimization.m`, there will be a figure showing the trajectories and the evaluation metrics mentioned in the report.